The Kalevipoeg Museum

 Description

-Upon arriving at the Kalevipoeg Museum, visitors can conveniently park in a designated parking lot located 100-150 meters from the main entrance.
-For wheelchair users, an accessible entrance is available at the back of the building, but there are no specific signs to facilitate navigation.
-Threshold heights vary (4-4.5 cm), and there are no leveling strips.
+Upon arriving at the Kalevipoeg Museum, visitors can conveniently park in a separate parking area located 100–150 meters from the museum’s main entrance.
+For wheelchair users, the accessible entrance is located at the back of the building, though there is no signage indicating this.
+Drive to the back if you need a larger parking space.
+Threshold heights within the building vary (4–4.5 cm), and there are no leveling strips.

-The museum does not have guiding paths for blind visitors, audio descriptions for exhibits, or Braille signs/materials, but it does offer an audio guide with sound descriptions and virtual reality glasses.
-The exhibition is presented mainly in textual form, with some interactive elements designed for visitors of all ages.
-The font size used in exhibition texts meets the expectations of visually impaired visitors, displayed in white text on a gray wall.
-However, reading some texts or signs may be difficult due to direct lighting (e.g., pink spotlights) or the decorative font style inspired by the Kalevipoeg epic.
-The first and last steps of staircases are not marked with contrast, but a platform lift is available for access to the second floor.
-We recommend visiting with a companion.
+The museum does not feature guiding paths for the blind, audio guides with descriptive translation, or Braille signage or materials.
+However, it does offer an audio guide and virtual reality glasses.
+The exhibition is presented in text format, with some interactive elements designed for all age groups.
+The font size of the exhibition texts meets the needs of visually impaired visitors and is displayed in white on grey walls.
+Reading some texts or signs may be challenging due to spotlighting (e.g., pink lighting) or the stylized font typical of the Kalevipoeg epic.
+The first and last steps of staircases are not marked with contrasting colors.
+A platform lift is available for access to the second floor.
+Visitors are advised to come with a companion.

 Right next to the museum is the Kalevipoeg Play Yard, where parking is available at the front.
-Visitors can climb on the hero’s giant chairs, swing on a massive two-man saw, or explore former farm buildings filled with objects from the past.
+Children and adults alike can climb on the hero’s giant chairs, swing on a massive two-man saw, or explore old farm buildings filled with objects from the past.
+You can test your courage at the adventure park, which offers both high and low rope courses.
+The adventure park has a grass surface and lacks additional handrails or safety features.
+Some of the written information is presented on glossy backgrounds and in decorative fonts, which may not be accessible for people with visual impairments.

 Accessibility